vivekagr/notes/crypto/02-stream-ciphers.rst

 |lemma1_3|

 Thus OTP has perfect secrecy and there is no CT only attack.
-The the keys are as long as the message which makes it practically hard to use.
+But the keys are as long as the message which makes it practically hard to use.

 But according to Shannon's lemma

 |perfect secrecy => key_len >= msg_len|

-practical ciphers are going to be insecure.
+Thus, practical ciphers are going to be insecure.

 Stream Ciphers